#NISODProfiles – Jessica Shelton

 How do you connect with your students?

 I worked as a counselor and advisor in student services for ten years before I started teaching.
 One of the most important lessons I learned during that time is that relationships are crucial in our work with students.
 Many students are nervous about being in a classroom because they doubt their abilities.
 They do not understand how college works, which leads to a reluctance toward asking questions.
 Many students feel like impostors who don’t belong on campus.
 That resonates with me, and I try to normalize belonging and self-confidence during advising times or meetings during office hours.
 I emphasize in the first few class meetings that I care about everyone’s success and that they can come to me whenever they need support.
 Though I may not always be able to help, I can at least point students in the direction of someone who can.

 If you could have dinner with anyone, who would it be and why?

 My grandparents.
-They were a huge part of my childhood and dinners with them and the times I spent sitting at their dining table are some of my favorite memories.
+They were a huge part of my childhood, and the times I spent sitting at their dining table are some of my favorite memories.

 Every month, NISOD profiles faculty and staff from our member colleges who are doing extraordinary work on their campuses. #NISODProfiles offer a direct connection to your colleagues from across the world who exemplify NISOD’s mission of improving teaching, learning, and leadership.